Data De-identification

 Direct vs Indirect Identifiers

-A person’s identity can be disclosed from direct identifiers, unique to an individual or indirect identifiers which, when linked with other available information, could identify someone.
+A person’s identity can be disclosed from direct identifiers, which are unique to an individual, or indirect identifiers which, when linked with other available information, could identify someone.

 Direct identifiers are pieces of information that can immediately identify an individual on their own, such as a social security number, full name, email address, home address, or phone number.
 In contrast, indirect identifiers are data points that do not uniquely identify someone by themselves but can do so when combined with other information.
 Examples of indirect identifiers include job title, gender, and ethnicity.
 The risk associated with indirect identifiers can vary depending on the context and the availability of additional data.
 Therefore, it is crucial to understand which data points are relevant within the context of the study and to consider both direct and indirect identifiers to effectively protect privacy and minimize the risk of identification.